strongtyped/active-slick/README.md

 The mapping is almost the same.
 The only difference being that that `FooTable` extends `IdTable` which requires an extra type parameter for the primary key. `IdTable` will also require us to define the method `def id:Column[I]` (`I` being the type of our ID, obviously).

 > Note the usage of the Cake Pattern.
 The Cake Pattern is used here to provide a `JdbcDriver` so we can have access to all implicit type classes and conversions needed to build the CRUD queries.
-This is required by ActiveSlick as all tables and table query extensions depends on `JdbcDriver`.
+This is required by ActiveSlick as all tables and table query extensions needs a `JdbcDriver`.

 We have now a well known column for our primary key.
 The next step is to define the method to extract the id from our model and to add a generated id back into the model.
 This is done through the `FooQueryExtension`.